 Amyotrophic lateral sclerosis disease disrupts signals between nerve cells in your brain and spine.
-Learn, causes, symptoms, and prognosis.
+Learn about the causes, symptoms, and prognosis.

 ALS is also known as Lou Gehrig’s disease.
-It was named after legendary baseball player, Lou Gehrig, who is believed to have died from amyotrophic lateral sclerosis in 1941.
+It was named after legendary baseball player, Lou Gehrig, who is believed to have died from the condition in 1941.